jro31/jethro-codes/_articles/projects/jethro-codes.md

 const allArticles = getArticles(['slug', 'section']);
 ```

-The `allArticles` variable will be something like:
+The `allArticles` variable will therefore be something like:

 ```js
 [